EDF Energy Trust: How to Apply for a Grant in 2021

 In Scotland, there is a different network of Citizens Advice centres, called Citizens Advice Scotland, where you can go for help and advice when you’re having money troubles.
 You can also consult THAW Orkney for specific help to apply for a EDF Energy Trust grant.

 Additional Help from EDF Energy

 In addition to the EDF Energy Customer Support Fund, there are other ways to get help paying your gas and electricity bills.
 So don’t worry if you’re not eligible for a grant.
 Here are some other options for you to explore.

 Warm Home Discount

-Warm Home Discount is a UK Government-run scheme to help people in fuel poverty pay their electricity bills during the colder months.
-The amount awarded is £140 and it comes straight off your electricity bill.
+The Warm Home Discount is a UK Government-run scheme to help people in fuel poverty pay their electricity bills during the colder months.
+The amount awarded is £140, and it comes straight off your electricity bill.
 Sometimes you can get the discount to apply to your gas bill instead; it depends on your supplier.
-See our Warm Home Discount guide to find out how you can get help.
-There’s a limit to the number of rebates available, so if you’re eligible you should apply immediately.
+There’s a limit to the number of rebates available, so if you’re eligible you should apply immediately once applications open.